abweb3/blitzkreig-v.0.1/README.md

 ## Setup

-1. Install dependencies: "pip install -r requirements.txt"
+1. To Install dependencies run: `python setup.py`

 2. Set up your PRIVATE KEY in `config/settings.py` or use a `.env`